RahulPol/js-ts-node-golang/04-typescript/1-Basics/01 intro/ReadMe.md

 We additionally pass in the command line flag minus Y to select the default options.
 NodeJS packages are the standard way to do front end as well as back end software development with JavaScript.
-Now, because we are using TypeScript, we will additionally install TypeScript by running the command NPM TypeScript.
+Now, because we are using TypeScript, we will additionally install TypeScript by running the command `npm i typescript`
 This will install the TypeScript compiler TSC into this particular package.
-We can run the version of TSC that comes bundled with TypeScript within this package by using Npx TSC and then for command line flags for TSC, we pass in minus minus init to initialize a new tsconfig.
+We can run the version of TSC that comes bundled with TypeScript within this package by using `npx tsc --init --rootDir src --outDir lib` and then for command line flags for TSC, we pass in minus minus init to initialize a new tsconfig.
 A tsconfig.json file is used to store TypeScript configuration options.
 Now for our initial options we use minus minus root dir to specify that all our source code will be located in the SRC folder and then a minus minus out dir lib to indicate that our output JavaScript code should be generated into the lib folder.
 Now, once this command executes, it notifies us that it's created a tsconfig.json file.
-Now before we start writing TypeScript code, let's talk about ides.
+Now before we start writing TypeScript code, let's talk about IDEs.
 Now my recommended IDE for starting web development is vs code.
 Visual Studio code is by Microsoft, the creators of TypeScript and it is available for free for Windows as well as Mac and Linux.